 - Do not swim in murky water.

 - Read and obey all crocodile warning signs.

-- Removing one crocodile doesn’t eliminate the risk of an attack.
+- The removal of crocodiles in an area doesn’t eliminate the risk of an attack.